Skip to content

 1.1 Server JWK set

-This will guarantee that all tokens and identifiers that are secured with a cryptographic key will continue to work when traffic is switched to the target Connect2id server.
-After that, when the new server is up and running, the keys that permit rotation (the asymmetric signing and encryption keys) can be safely rotated.
+This ensures that tokens and identifiers protected with cryptographic keys continue to work after traffic is switched to the target server.
+Once the new server is running in production, keys that support rotation, such as asymmetric signing and encryption keys, can be rotated safely.

-There are no other particular requirements about the source and the target Connect2id server configurations apart from the mentioned to have identical JWK sets.
+There are no other specific configuration requirements for the source and target Connect2id server instances, apart from using identical JWK sets.

 2. Actual migration